Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (Leem), and the German Association of Research-based Pharmaceutical Industries (vfa) as part of activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
+The JPMA International Affairs Committee's European & American Subcommittee holds annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (Leem), and the German R&D-based Pharmaceutical Industry Association (vfa) as part of its activities to resolve international issues in cooperation with European and American governments and pharmaceutical organizations.
 The meeting is held every year.
 The regular meeting with vfa was held on November 8, 2023, in a hybrid face-to-face and online format, with approximately 40 participants from both sides engaged in a lively exchange of views.

 Introduction

 The meeting started with opening remarks by Mr. Harald Zimmer, Senior Manager of International Affairs at vfa.
-He expressed his pleasure in hosting the meeting and the importance of exchanging views on issues facing Japan and Germany, as both countries have very similar ways of thinking and values.
+He expressed his pleasure in hosting the meeting and the importance of exchanging views on issues facing Japan and Germany, since the two countries have very similar ways of thinking and values.

 In the session that followed, vfa gave an overview of the revision of the EU General Medical Products Law and a presentation on digital health.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) introduced their initiatives in Patient Engagement.
-In addition to the sessions, both vfa and the Pharmaceutical Cooperative Association held Q&A sessions on the topics of Pricing & Reimbursement, Health Technology Assessment (HTA), and Stable Supply, and exchanged opinions on each topic.
+JPMA introduced its initiatives in Patient Engagement.
+In addition to the sessions, both vfa and JPMA held Q&A sessions on the topics of Pricing & Reimbursement, Health Technology Assessment (HTA), and Stable Supply, and exchanged opinions on each topic.

 Hot Topics